CVIR-RM/cvirlab/_pages/home.md

 ---

-We are the robomaster team supervised by the lab of Computer Vision and Intelligent Robotics (**CVIR**) and the lab of Advanced imaging and machine learning.
+We are the team supervised by the lab of Computer Vision and Intelligent Robotics (**CVIR**) and the lab of Advanced imaging and machine learning.
 On behalf of the [Changchun Uinveristy of Science and Technology(CUST)](http://sie.cust.edu.cn/), our aim is to explore and understand the computer vision issues associated with robots and take part in the robotic competitions mainly the Robomaster, and **to be the best engineer!**